anodyne/docs/skinning-templates.md

-# Themeing - Templates
+# Skin Templates

-Learn how to theme Nova to match the style and spirit of your game.
+Learn how to skin Nova to match the style and spirit of your game.

 ---

-Template files provide the basic HTML structure of a theme, and thus what every user sees when they visit a Nova-based website.
+Template files provide the basic HTML structure of a skin, and thus what every user sees when they visit a Nova-based website.
 Templates generally have roughly 40 lines of PHP code preceding HTML that specify things like the locations of CSS and JavaScript files while also defining some crucial variables, like the Nova helper panel, that are used on a page.
 Content and code used within template files appear throughout a given Nova section, and are not specific to any one page.

 ### [WIP] Included files